Sergio Garcia Manriquez: Food for the Soul

 February 22, 2018

-Sergio Garcia Manriquez, proprietor of Chicano Soul Food, a pop-up Mexican food concept, can trace his love of food to childhood days in the countryside of Michoacan, Mexico.
+Sergio Garcia Manriquez, proprietor of pop-up taco concept Chicano Soul Food, can trace his love of good eating to childhood days in the countryside of Michoacan, Mexico.

 Garcia Manriquez reflects that his grandma’s cooking and flavours were a blessing to him and that her “sazon,” or special touch, was truly unique.